dheerajshenoy/IMGV/README.md

 Note that if the `keybindings` table is present in the `Defaults` table, then default keybindings will not be loaded.

 # Changelogs and Bug Fixes

+- 13 Aug 2024
+    - Created new logo
+    - Added logo to the AboutDialog

 - 12 Aug 2024
     - Rebuild DEB package which was f'ed last time.